IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

   labels:
     eventstreams.ibm.com/cluster: eei-cluster
 spec:
+  tasksMax: 1

-  # This uses the Elasticsearch plugin from the KafkaConnectS2I
+  # This uses the Elasticsearch plugin from the KafkaConnect
   class: com.ibm.eventstreams.connect.elasticsink.ElasticSinkConnector
-  tasksMax: 1

   config:
     # Monitors the topic that is being populated by the postgres connector.
     topics: sor.public.quotes

     # The following credentials refer to the mounted secret and use the FileConfigProvider
-    # from the KafkaConnectS2I to extract properties from the properties file.
+    # from the KafkaConnect to extract properties from the properties file.
     es.connection: "${file:/opt/kafka/external-configuration/elastic-connector-config/connector.properties:dbConnection}"
     es.user.name: "${file:/opt/kafka/external-configuration/elastic-connector-config/connector.properties:dbUser}"
     es.password: "${file:/opt/kafka/external-configuration/elastic-connector-config/connector.properties:dbPassword}"

     # Use the default document/index builders
     es.document.builder: com.ibm.eventstreams.connect.elasticsink.builders.JsonDocumentBuilder
     es.index.builder: com.ibm.eventstreams.connect.elasticsink.builders.DefaultIndexBuilder

     # Use the KeyIdentifierBuilder to do CDC, so the Elasticsearch index only includes
     # the latest copy of all rows from the original data.
     es.identifier.builder: com.ibm.eventstreams.connect.elasticsink.builders.KeyIdentifierBuilder

     # Setup the truststore to trust the Elasticsearch self signed certificate.
 The Elasticsearch
     # operator creates this certificate and the prereqs create a jks truststore from it and
-    # add it to a secret that gets mounted into the connector pod.
+    # adds it to a secret that gets mounted into the connector pod.
     es.tls.truststore.location: /opt/kafka/external-configuration/elastic-connector-config/elastic-ts.jks
     es.tls.truststore.password: "${file:/opt/kafka/external-configuration/elastic-connector-config/connector.properties:truststorePassword}"
 ```